ABUGames.com Detailed Magic the Gathering Cards Condition Guide

 (click on the card pictures below for a larger image)

 Mint and Gem Mint (MINT / GEM MINT)

 Usually only older magic cards such as Beta or Arabian Nights will be graded MINT or GEM MINT.
 A card rated MINT or GEM MINT is an unplayed perfect condition card.
 It will have that "fresh from the pack" look.
 The edges show absolutely no wear although often on older cards there will be slight deviations on the edges created when the card was cut.
-The edges will be sharp and may be slightly curled up created from when it was cut.
+The corners will be sharp and may be slightly curled up created from when it was cut.
 MINT refers to condition so a small printing spot can be allowed.
 A GEM MINT card will also be perfectly centered and have no printing spots or anything that would possibly keep it from being a perfect card.
-ABU Guarantees that any card listed as MINT or GEM MINT condition will be graded a 9 or 10 if it is graded by a third party grading service like PSA.
+Any card listed as MINT or GEM MINT condition should receive a 9 or greater if graded by a third party grading service like BGS or PSA.

 This Reset is in GEM MINT condition.
 It is extreamly rare to find a perfectly centered card without any printing imperfections.
 GEM MINT cards have a very premium value.